 The refugee or asylee youth referred for RYP’s mentoring programs are often in need of additional social, academic, or emotional support to adjust to their new lives in the US, or they may live farther away from our current after-school program sites.

-Mentors have an opportunity to play a role that truly benefits the refugee youth and mothers that we serve—first and foremost by providing reliable friendship and support to a family for a period of nine months or more.
+Mentors have an opportunity to play a role that truly benefits the families we serve—first and foremost by providing reliable friendship and support to a family for a period of 1 year or more.

 All mentors help their mentees by creating wider social networks of community members who care about people from refugee backgrounds.
 RYP hosts monthly or bi-monthly get-togethers for mentors and mentees, too!